YuliaConstien/Cybergrooming_Detection_IM/README.md

 Follow the steps in CGD_TranslatedData_preporcessing_json.ipynb to create the final datasets in all 4 languages in csv format

-To download XMLRoBERTa trained in the multilingual setup from the Huggingface Hub use:
+To download XMLRoBERTa fine-tuned in the multilingual setup from the Huggingface Hub use:

 ```
 from transformers import AutoTokenizer, AutoModelForSequenceClassification